bramtayl/LightQuery.jl/docs/src/index.md

 ```@contents
 ```

+# Usage and performance notes

+LightQuery is most performant when the number of columns is short compared to the number of rows.
+Otherwise, compile-time might swamp run-time, and I'd suggest using DataFrames instead.

+You can avoid most allocations in LightQuery by keeping your data pre-sorted.
+If your data is not pre-sorted, then the majority of run-time will likely be spent in sorting.

+LightQuery requires that all of your columns have the same indices.
+The `Rows` constructor will check whether this is the case; to override these checks, use `@inbounds`.

 # Tutorial

 I'm using the data from the [dplyr tutorial](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html).
 The data is in the test folder of this package.